What Is Alzheimer’s Disease? Its Symptoms, Causes And Treatments

 As a caregiver, it is important that you take care of yourself and your loved one.
 Positional responsibilities can lead to an increased risk of stress, malnutrition, and lack of exercise.
 If you choose to take on the role of caregiver, you may need the help of professional and family caregivers to help you.
 Learn more about what is needed to care for Alzheimer’s patients.

 The statistics on Alzheimer’s disease are staggering.

-- According to the Centers for Disease Control and Prevention (CDC), Alzheimer’s is the sixth leading cause of death in adults in the United States, the fifth leading cause of death in people aged 65 and over.
+- According to the Centers for Disease Control and Prevention (CDC), It is the sixth leading cause of death in adults in the United States, the fifth leading cause of death in people aged 65 and over.